Step Right Up! CMS Announces New Medicare-Medicaid ACO Model

 As, tomorrow (January 20, 2017) is the presidential inauguration.
 The winds may be a’changing…

-Posted on January 19, 2017, in Access to Care, Accountable Care Organizations, Ambulance Services, Assisted Living Facilities, Behavioral health, Chiropractors, CMS, CMS Proposal, Dental Medicaid Providers, Dentistry Services, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Final Rulings, Group Homes, Health Care Providers and Services, HHS, Home Health Care Agencies, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Physicians, Primary Care, Primary Care Physicians, Stark Law, States, Taxes and tagged Accountable Care Organizations, ACO Model, Affordable Care, Affordable Care Act, Anti Kickback, Centers for Medicare and Medicaid Services, CMS, CMS Pilot Program, Dual-eligible, Fee-for-service, Health care, Medicaid, Medicaid ACO, Medicare, Medicare ACO, Medicare beneficiaries, Medicare Medicaid ACO, Obama administration, Obamacare, President Obama, Stark.
+Posted on January 19, 2017, in Access to Care, Accountable Care Organizations, Ambulance Services, Assisted Living Facilities, Behavioral health, Chiropractors, CMS, CMS Proposal, Dental Medicaid Providers, Dentistry Services, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Final Rulings, Group Homes, Health Care Providers and Services, HHS, Home Health Care Agencies, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Physicians, Primary Care, Primary Care Physicians, Stark Law, States, Taxes and tagged Accountable Care Organizations, ACO Model, Affordable Care, Affordable Care Act, Anti-Kickback and Stark Law, Centers for Medicare and Medicaid Services, CMS, CMS Pilot Program, Dual-eligible, Fee-for-service, Health care, Medicaid, Medicaid ACO, Medicare, Medicare ACO, Medicare beneficiaries, Medicare Medicaid ACO, Obama administration, Obamacare, President Obama, Stark.
 Bookmark the permalink.
 Leave a comment.